Shaun White wins 3rd Olympic gold in contest for the ages

 `’I knew I had it in me,” he said. ”The fear was out of the door.
 I’m at the Olympics.
 I had to do it.
 I’m standing at the top, in my favorite position, with the pressure of the world and one run to go.
 Man, it brings out the best in me.
 I’m so glad that’s a part of me as a competitor.”

-On the winning trip, White got the tough stuff out of the way early, dropping straight into the halfpipe, flying nearly 20 feet above it and whipping his body around twice while going head-over-heels two times.
-He landed high enough on the wall to gather sufficient speed to head to the other side and essentially do a mirror image of the first trick.
+On the winning trip, White got the tough stuff out of the way early, dropping straight into the halfpipe, flying nearly 20 feet above it and whipping his body around twice while going head-over-heels two times for the first 1440.
+He landed high enough on the wall to gather sufficient speed to travel to the other side and essentially do a mirror image of the first trick.

-From there, he performed what he calls a Sky Hook – a 20-foot vault above the deck in which he bent himself into the shape of a comma, while grabbing the board and tweaking it up toward his backside to show judges the style they demand.
+He performed what’s known as the Sky Hook – a 20-foot vault above the deck in which he bent himself into the shape of a comma, while grabbing the board and tweaking it up toward his backside to show judges the style they demand.
 His final trick was one he patented: the Double McTwist 1260, in which he took off from the wall for two flips with 1 + twists, grabbing the board and practically wrestling it over his head to complete the jump and stick the landing.

 He knew he’d done it, but the wait – about 120 seconds – was agonizing.